DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 $O(n \log n)$.
 Their implementation on FPGA utilized this approach for deep neural networks, resulting in a 28.7 times decrease in model size while still achieving fast inference speeds.
 By using FFT and IFFT acceleration, Toeplitz post-processing for randomness extraction could achieve higher throughput.
-Thus, potentially could improve performance and reduce latency.
+This could potentially improve performance and reduce latency.

 ## 5 METHODOLOGY